Lesson Three: Hooves on the Ground

 - Say: “Welcome to ____________ (teacher’s last name) Ranch!”
 We have a great rancher and his/her job is to take care of the livestock.
 The entire classroom is our ranch, and the cattle rancher is going to graze his/her cattle anywhere inside the classroom.
 Cattle, please get started by walking around ‘grazing.’
 Rancher, your job is to make sure you keep an eye on all of them.”

-ApplicationIn this task, students will be engaged in the higher order thinking skill of application.
+ApplicationIn this task, students will be engaged in the higher order thinking skill of synthesis by predicting, inferring, and imagining how the land would be used.

 - Say: “Our new plan is to try rotational grazing; that means we graze one pasture at a time so that the other pastures can rest and grow.
 Rancher lead your cattle to their first pasture.
 Allow them to graze in our newly designated area.
 Make sure you keep a close eye on your cattle!”